Vahidalizadeh7070/Online-Classroom/README.md

 # Online-Classroom
-This is a simple example of online classroom that we can have a meeting room using Twilio and react js
+This is a simple example of online classroom that we can have a meeting room using Twilio and react js.
+To implement it, we have used .net core API to make a connection between some data from SQL server database.
+Moreover, to implement user authentication, we use Firebase authentication system.
+One of the important sections in this project is Twilio and to implement this section we have used Express js to tracking users video.
+We can use another programmable communication tools like Zoom or Skyoe, but I prefer to use Twilio.